ym2805/XIM-GSAPP-Fa20/src/projects/Fall_2020/The Great Outdoors.md

 This section should be descriptive of your team's input ranges, the reasoning why you picked that range and explanation of what you left out.

 ```
-For example,
-"I’m varying this input in this range because of X."
+"I’m varying this input in this range because of street pattern and population density."
 ```

 Please include simple diagram(s) that illustrate extremes of the design space, animated gif of design space and computational model table.
 The diagrams and animations should be CLEAR and SIMPLE.
 These can be animations showing how your model changes one variable at a time, still images explaining the variables, or other drawing types, but you must break down the complexity of your project into intelligible pieces.